ezhowl/CredBot/README.md

 # Credbot

 Welcome to Credbot!
-This is a project XYZ
+This is a project developed by Emilie Zhang, Alexa Halim, and Jennifer Long in Wellesley College's CS366 course.

 # User Study